 Controller Pattern¶

-Controllers provide a unified pattern for handling requests from any source: HTTP, Celery, CLI, etc.
+Controllers provide a unified async-first pattern for handling HTTP routes and Celery tasks.

 The Core Abstraction¶